MateoCarvajalG/continental-cup-susuerte/README.md

 - [📜License](#📜license)

 # 📖Description
-The Copa America 2024 Betting Application allows users to place bets on the matches of the Copa America 2024 tournament.
+The Continental(America) Cup 2024 Betting Application allows users to place bets on the matches of the Continental(America) Cup 2024 tournament.
 Users can view match schedules, place bets, and see the results of their bets.
 The application features a modern and intuitive UI built with Ant Design v4.

 # 🚀Quickstart